How to Soften Cream Cheese (4 Quick Methods)

 Method 1: Countertop

-Softening cream cheese on the countertop is probably the most tried and true, classic methods.
-Simply remove the cream cheese from the refrigerator and place it on the countertop to soften.
+Probably the most common, classic method.
+Simply remove the cream cheese from the refrigerator, unwrap it, and place it on the countertop to soften.
 This will take anywhere from 30 minutes to 1 hour.

 Method 2: Warm Water